Brazuka-1/Carbonara_CF_tube/README.md

+# New BOM beta

+Added new beta folders that will soon transition to release when tested, it should be working fine

+- New M5 inserts to use aluminium standoffs, added new standoff stop to make sure the standoff is centered perfectly

+- New Voron 6mm XY joints, added oblong holes for M5 just like Monolith, just a little QOL

+- CAD updated to reflect all changes

+- STL files updated to reflect all changes

 # Carbonara lightweight CF tube

 Carbonara is a high‑endurance, high‑quality carbon fiber X beam for Voron and Monolith 3D printers, utilizing the stock build sizes of 250, 300, and 350.